alexherman11/slo-cal-scraper/README.md

 Estate Auction Web Scraper
-An intelligent web scraper designed to identify undervalued items on slocalestateauctions.com and calculate potential resale profits.
+An intelligent web scraper designed to identify undervalued items and calculate potential resale profits.

 Overview
 This scraper automatically monitors estate auctions, identifies items with high profit potential, and provides market value estimates to help make informed bidding decisions.
 It focuses on items that are: